zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

     * No need to waste time writing a long email, just drop me your CV with grade.

 * Why Joining Us?
-    * Our research topics are highly cross-disciplinary.
-You are expected to master deep knowledge on programming, data structure and algorithm, machine learning, EDA, VLSI design, etc. after you graduate.
-I believe many of these directions are in a very high demand in job market nowadays.
+    * Our research is highly cross-disciplinary.
+You are expected to master deep knowledge on programming, data structure and algorithm, machine learning, EDA, VLSI design, etc. I believe these directions are in a very high demand in job market nowadays.
     * HKUST is undoubtedly a top Asian university in science and engineering.
 Its world ranking was #34 in QS 2022, and #24 in QS 2022 Engineering & Technology.